brimcg/visor/LoopThread/ThreadInstructions.md

-# How to thread cord (paracord 550 recommended, easiest method)
+# How to thread cord for H2 and slim (paracord 550 recommended, easiest method)

 Tip: The cord should be approximately 18" (46cm).